astroufsc/chimera/docs/site/index.rst

 You can also download the sources at `Chimera Development page
 <http://code.google.com/p/chimera>`_ and try to install it *by hands*.

+Use our `Quickstart <http://chimera.sf.net/quick-start>`_ document to guide yout through the first steps of using Chimera.
+There is also a `PDF <http://chimera.sf.net/quick-start/quick-start.pdf>`_ version as well.

 Help and Development
 --------------------